minnaf/2020_Polling_Classification/README.md

 I combined age groups within the census data, classifying anyone between 18 - 30 as 'young' and 30+ as 'old'.
 I used these metrics because the average age of millennial today is around 30 and not because I think anyone above 30 is 'old'.

-I also removed many of the years in the census data to line up with the date information provided in the election data, but preserved the data by looking at demographic information as percentages rather than numerical values.
+I also removed many of the years in the census data to line up with the date information provided in the election data (so every 4th year), but preserved the data by looking at demographic information as percentages rather than numerical values.

 Lastly, I had to remove two FIPS codes, 51515 & 46113 which correspond to Bedford City, Virginia and Shannon County, South Dakota respectively, because they were merged with neighboring counties between the years 2000 and 2016.
 Year codes: